I have a pan of comfort food for you today in the form of this healthy Broccoli Rice Casserole.

 sauteed carrots and onions in a Dutch oven

-1. Saute the onion and carrots in a big pot.
+1. Saute.
+Do this in a big pot.

 a sprinkle of flour over tender sautéed vegetables